 Walnuts can be sprinkled on salads or oatmeal.
-They can also be crushed and added into baked goods or breads.
+They can also be crushed and added to baked goods or bread.
 You can put them on sandwiches or wraps.
 They can be added to trail mixes.
 And there’s even a walnut oil if you would like to use that as a salad dressing.

 Ezekiel Bread is probably the healthiest bread you can find.
 It’s generally not processed as most other conventional bread are that are sold in the stores.
 It also is not packed with preservatives.

 Because of this you only find it in the frozen section of your grocery store, and then keep it in the refrigerator when you are using it.